insolar/observer/README.md

      outputparams:
      buffer: 0
    ```
+   For the full list of parameters and their description, check [Configuration parameters]("https://github.com/insolar/observer/wiki/Configuration-parameters").

    **Tip:** You can override all parameters in `observer.yaml` via environment variables that start with `OBSERVER` and use `_` as a separator.
 For example, `OBSERVER_DB_URL=...` or `OBSERVER_REPLICATOR_LISTEN=...`.

    **Warning:** Overriding via ENV variables works only with the configuration file in place.
 The configuration file must have the default number of parameters.